 Commercial Sewage Treatment Systems

 If a sewage system is being installed for a business and generates less than 25,000 gallons of wastewater per day, a Site Evaluation Request Form must be completed and submitted with plan specs to the Ohio EPA for review and approval.
 Once the plan is approved, come into our office and obtain an installation permit.
 After the permit is received and installation begins, our staff will make scheduled visits to the construction site, assuring the system is being installed according to the EPA-approved plans.
 Our inspectors can also provide helpful suggestions and answers to any of your questions.
-Once installed, commercial sewage treatment systems require an annual operation permit and inspection to assure it is being properly maintained and operated.
-If an existing business changes ownership or is converted to a different kind of business a Site Evaluation Request Form will need to be completed.
+Once installed, commercial sewage treatment systems require an annual operation permit and periodic inspection to assure it is being properly maintained and operated.
+If an existing business changes ownership or is converted to a different kind of business, a Site Evaluation Request Form will need to be completed and sent to the OEPA.

 Sewage Related Complaints

 Untreated sewage water found on the ground surface or in ditches is not only a pollution issue but a public health concern.
 We receive dozens of calls and reports annually from private citizens and others about suspected sewage nuisances.
-Our policy requires a written complaint form to be filed with our office before an investigation can be conducted.
-Anonymous complaints are not accepted.
+Please complete the complaint form.

 Installers, Service Providers, and Septage Haulers